mapilido74/GCD-Project/CodeBook.md

 ### General Aspects

-In this part I show only the most important fields of each table, in the sense that these fields (*key fields*) are necessary to link one table with another.
+In this section,  I show only the most important fields of each table, in the sense that these fields (*key fields*) are necessary to link one table with another.

 #### features Table